DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression

 \section{Qualitative Analysis}

-\textbf{Boundary detection visualization.} \cref{fig:boundary_vis} visualizes audio-driven dynamic segmentation on a representative segment. (a)~plots the raw boundary probability $p_t^{\text{boundary}}$ over audio tokens; detected boundaries (red dots) correspond to positions where the probability exceeds the threshold (gray dashed line), indicating speech pauses or topic shifts. (b)~displays the video frames surrounding each boundary, where blue-bordered frames precede and red-bordered frames follow a detected transition, confirming that audio-detected boundaries align with visual scene changes. (c)~contrasts fixed-size grouping (2 equal segments, $\sigma{=}0$) with our dynamic chunking (3 variable-length segments, $\sigma{=}28$): our method introduces an additional segment boundary at a semantically meaningful position, adapting granularity to content structure rather than imposing uniform partitions.
+\textbf{Boundary detection visualization.} \cref{fig:boundary_vis} visualizes audio-driven dynamic segmentation on a representative segment. (a)~plots the raw boundary probability $p_t^{\text{boundary}}$ over audio tokens; detected boundaries (red dots) correspond to positions where the probability exceeds the threshold (gray dashed line), indicating speech pauses or topic shifts. (b)~displays the video frames surrounding each projected boundary, where blue-bordered frames precede and red-bordered frames follow an audio-indicated transition, illustrating the temporal prior used by DASH rather than assuming exact audio-visual boundary equality. (c)~contrasts fixed-size grouping (2 equal segments, $\sigma{=}0$) with our dynamic chunking (3 variable-length segments, $\sigma{=}28$): our method introduces an additional segment boundary at a semantically meaningful position, adapting granularity to content structure rather than imposing uniform partitions.

-\textbf{Token importance heatmap.} \cref{fig:token_heatmap} visualizes the attention sparsity discussed in the introduction on the first 200 audio tokens. (a)~shows that attention scores are dominated by near-zero values with isolated peaks---a heavy-tailed distribution that makes attention-only selection brittle under aggressive compression. (b)~shows tri-signal fusion produces a smoother importance landscape by filling gaps attention alone misses, rescuing structurally critical tokens at semantic boundaries. (c)~quantifies the impact: among top-50\% retained tokens, 631 are rescued by fusion, 866 are shared, and 631 attention-only tokens are replaced---a 42\% turnover confirming that fusion fundamentally reshapes selection.
+\textbf{Token importance heatmap.} \cref{fig:token_heatmap} visualizes the attention sparsity discussed in the Introduction Section on the first 200 audio tokens. (a)~shows that attention scores are dominated by near-zero values with isolated peaks---a heavy-tailed distribution that makes attention-only selection brittle under aggressive compression. (b)~shows tri-signal fusion produces a smoother importance landscape by filling gaps attention alone misses, rescuing structurally critical tokens at semantic boundaries. (c)~quantifies the impact: among top-50\% retained tokens, 631 are rescued by fusion, 866 are shared, and 631 attention-only tokens are replaced---a 42\% turnover confirming that fusion fundamentally reshapes selection.
 This high turnover rate explains why DASH maintains accuracy at 25\% retention where attention-only methods degrade: the rescued tokens are precisely those that preserve narrative continuity and cross-modal coherence.

 These qualitative results corroborate the quantitative findings in our experiments: fusion rescues structurally critical tokens that sparse attention would discard, with the gap widening under aggressive compression.
 Together, \cref{fig:boundary_vis} and \cref{fig:token_heatmap} provide visual evidence for the two core innovations of DASH---dynamic semantic chunking adapts to content structure, and tri-signal fusion captures importance dimensions that attention alone misses.